bespoke-silicon-group/bsg_packaging/ucsd_bga_332/pinouts/bsg_two/common/README.md

 - If your die size is smaller than 4 by 4, you will have to eliminate pads starting from the edges.
   See https://github.com/bespoke-silicon-group/bsg_packaging/blob/master/ucsd_bga_332/pinouts/bsg_two/common/padring.pdf for guidance.
   The approximate range of I/Os for 5, 4, and 3mm dies is shown.
+What is shown is conservative.
+In our 40nm tapeout, we actually were able to do 3x3 mm^2 die and not eliminate very many signal wires.

 Alignment of top metal layer and left/right side of padring.
 ------------------------------------------------------------